ajmeyghani/mwb/docs/tasks.md

 ## Tasks

+All the tasks are defined in `package.json` in the root of the project.
+You can get the following list by running `npm run` as well

 - `npm start`: Start developer servers
 - `npm test`: Run unit tests in CI mode
 - `npm run tdd`: Run unit tests in watch mode